alfredodeza/khuno.vim/README.rst

         nmap <silent><Leader>x <Esc>:Khuno show<CR>

+This command is *toggable*, if the split window is already open, this command will close it, otherwise it will open it.

 When the window is triggered, it will appear at the bottom and display 10 lines at the most (to avoid clobbering the whole space).
 And a list will be shown with contents similar to this::